ProgrammingPleb/yagoo_bot/README.md

 To unsubscribe to a channel, use `y!unsub` to unsubscribe to a channel.
 Follow the prompt given to (un)subscribe to the channel.

+## Frequently Asked Questions
+A list of general questions will be added into the wiki section of this repository and the Discord server.

 ## Planned Features
-The features that are upcoming on this bot can be found on the projects section of this repository.
+The features that are upcoming on this bot can be found in #upcoming-features in the Discord server.

 ## Contributing
 Any issues and suggestions should be put in the [Discord Server](https://discord.gg/uNgnR5g8ZR).
+Please do use the server as a means to directly message me instead of adding me as a friend as I usually accept ones I do know.
 If you have any code optimizations/feature implementations, feel free to make a pull request to improve the bot!